-Services that are covered for you What you must pay when you get these services Teladoc to help address a wide variety of health concerns/questions. do not count towards your maximum out-of-pocket amount.
-A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or via the internet using a smart phone or a computer's web cam.
+Services that are covered for you What you must pay when you get these services A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or via the internet using a smart phone or a computer's web cam.
 For more information, or to schedule an appointment, call 1-800-835-2362 (TTY: 711), 24 hours a day, 7 days a week.
 Vision care Covered services include: Prior authorization may be required.
-Medicare-Covered Services A referral may be required.
-Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Medicare-Covered Services A referral may be required. • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, Medicare-Covered Services including treatment for age-related macular degeneration.
 Original Medicare does not cover routine eye exams (eye refractions) for eyeglasses/contacts.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, a screening for diabetic retinopathy once per year.
-One pair of eyeglasses or contact lenses, after each cataract surgery that includes insertion of an intraocular lens.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African- You pay a \$0 copay for each Medicare-covered eye exam related to the diagnosis and treatment of diseases and conditions of the eye.
+There is no coinsurance, copayment, or deductible for a Americans who are age 50 and older and Hispanic Americans who are 65 or older Medicare-covered glaucoma screening.
+For people with diabetes, a screening for diabetic retinopathy once per year.
+One pair of eyeglasses or contact lenses, after each cataract surgery that includes insertion of an You pay a \$0 copay for a Medicare-covered diabetic retinopathy screening. intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Medicare-Covered Services You pay a \$0 copay for each Medicare-covered eye exam related to the diagnosis and treatment of diseases and conditions of the eye.
-There is no coinsurance, copayment, or deductible for a Medicare-covered glaucoma screening.
-You pay a \$0 copay for a Medicare-covered diabetic retinopathy screening.
 You pay a \$0 copay for Medicare- covered eyewear after cataract surgery.
-Our plan also covers: Routine Vision Exam One routine (non-Medicare covered) eye exam every calendar year.
-Routine Vision Hardware Routine Vision Exam You pay a \$0 copay for each routine eye exam.
+Our plan also covers: Routine Vision Exam Routine Vision Exam One routine (non-Medicare covered) eye exam every calendar year.
+You pay a \$0 copay for each routine eye exam.